Temzasse/styled-layout/README.md

 );
 ```

-You can control the divider color by defining a color called `divider` in your theme under `colors` - otherwise the default color for the divider line is `#ddd`.
-However, it is quite common to have a need for more color options for your dividers which is why you can easily use any color by defining any number of colors in your theme and referencing them in the divider's `color` prop.
+You can control the divider color by defining a color called `divider` in your theme under `colors` (otherwise the default color for the divider line is `#ddd`).
+However, it is quite common that you need more color options for your dividers which is why you can easily use any color by adding more colors to your theme and referencing them in the divider's `color` prop.

 ```jsx
 // theme.ts
 import { DefaultTheme } from 'styled-components';

 export const theme: DefaultTheme = {
   colors: {
     primary: 'tomato',